Eric Church’s Brother Brandon Dead At 36 After Suffering Seizures

 A representative for country music star Eric Church has confirmed the death of Church’s brother, Brandon, on Friday, June 29.
-He appeared with his brother in Eric’s early years in the music business and co-wrote some of his songs like “How ‘Bout You” and “Without You Here” according to CMT, but they were collaborating on music all the way back to the days of their group The Mountain Boys in the late 90’s.
+He appeared with his brother in Eric’s early years in the music business and co-wrote some of his songs like “How ‘Bout You” and “Without You Here,” according to CMT, but they were collaborating on music all the way back to the days of their group The Mountain Boys in the late ’90s.
 That group was made up of the Church brothers and a couple of Eric’s college roommates at Appalachian State University.
 Brandon also played guitar for The Mountain Boys.
 They released an album titled The Mountain Boys Live at the Blues Room.

 A scholarship has been set up in Brandon’s honor – the Brandon E. Church Memorial Scholarship Fund.
-A page that was set up for the fund reads,

 “This loving memorial is set up to honor Brandon E. Church, beloved son, brother, father and friend.
 In lieu of flowers, please pay forward a gift that will keep on giving to others through furthering their education.
 The Brandon E. Church Memorial Scholarship Fund will be used to bless others and honor a benevolent life.
 Thank you for showing your love and support to the Church family.”